 Income Taxes

-Tennessee does not have state income tax.
+Tennessee does not have a state income tax.

 Tennessee Minimum Wage